 Young couples should minimize lifestyle inflation as much as possible because it is much harder to cut back once you’re accustomed to a lifestyle.
 Living modestly will give you a chance to save and invest more in your 20s and early 30s.
 This is the best time to invest.
 Compound interest will work in your favor for many years to come.
 So young couples, I advise you to live in a smaller home, avoid new luxury cars, use your old TV until it breaks, and generally spend less than you make.

 4. No financial protection

 Life insurance is extremely important if you have kids.
 When we had a kid, I made the extra effort to get a supplemental life insurance policy outside of work.
 I wanted to make sure our son is taken care of if something happens.
 Money doesn’t solve every problem, but it would help smooth out some bumps in the event of an untimely demise.
 Being a single parent is very difficult, and I wanted to make sure that money won’t be a huge concern for my family.
-And, coverage is far more affordable than you probably think.
-A 20-year, $500,000 policy would cost a healthy 30-year-old man about $21 per month.

 Almost every couple needs health and life insurance.
 Unfortunately, young couples tend to overlook this and it could have disastrous consequences.
 Go over your coverage today because this is the perfect time of the year to review them.
 Life insurance is no longer optional when you have children.

 Unfortunately, we don’t save enough for retirement here in the United States.
 Many young couples ignore retirement savings because it seems so far off.
 There are a lot of other financial demands that need immediate attention.
 Many people put off retirement savings until their 40s and 50s, but that is a huge mistake.